revati-naik/Path-Planning-using-A-/README.md

 # ENPM661_Proj3_Phase2
 A* implementation for Rigid Robot

-The two main files are A_Star_rigid.py
+The main file is Astar_rigid.py

 ## Dependencies
 Numpy